San Angelo Writers Club

 The San Angelo Writers Club was founded in 1986 to promote fellowship, mutual learning, and support among writers in all media.

 Like us on Facebook: San Angelo Writers Club

 The San Angelo Writers Club meets the second Tuesday of every month at First Place, 14 Harris Street, San Angelo, Texas.
+Meetings are open to the public and free to attend.
 Coffee and snacks are served at 6:30 pm and the presentations begin at 7:00 pm.
 Membership is $20.00 per year.